CLNEulalia/CS-Algorithmic-Complexity/readme.md

 ## Your Turn

-Feeling like you need to hear it all again?

-- Go to [myGA](http://my.generalassemb.ly/) and study!
-For this particular lesson, I would suggest going through the Intro to CS / Intro to Algorithms / Big-O Notation modules

 Ready to work through figuring out some Big O on your own?

 - [See the big-o-activity markdown](big-o-exercise.md)